 “If you are negotiating a tenure track offer, go to the expert!
 This is the best $xxx I’ve ever spent.
 Karen’s negotiation advice led to a $10,000 increase from the initial offer, and now I’m starting the new position knowing that I didn’t undersell myself.”
 2012 Ph.D. in Hispanic Literatures & Cultures; now tenure track at a leading R1

-“Today’s Interview Bootcamp Session with Kellee was fun!
+“Today’s Interview Intervention Session with Kellee was fun!
 I bet you don’t hear that often, but Kellee is a national treasure.
 While I had memorized answers to the questions and could anticipate answers to the standards (and even provided an answer for a question about teaching trend, ask Kellee about that one), she was able to pick out what my problem is.
 It is my delivery of the answers NOT that I don’t know what my answers are or that I’m clueless about things and teaching and stuff.
 But it is in HOW one presents their whole persona.
 I’m working on that even with friends.
 My speech patterns are throwing people off and I’m over-compensating for confidence and it’s coming off really bad.
 But Kellee was kind to me and made me step back to present the information differently…and it was vastly improved.
 Instead of this session being about “the right answers” or “getting it perfect for a unknown search committee” the session turned out to be a conversation about how to take the interview to the next level.
 And it is not about getting all the information into that one answer polished, it’s about presenting yourself effectively.
 And if need be, fake it to make it.

 The session went along so well and that it is eye-opening to me that a geographical difference and how I was raised to be direct makes a difference in how I’m perceived on the job market.
 Of course my advisors and faculty, who are conducting mock-interviews, are going to say I’m doing well because we’re all New Yorkers or East Coasters and no other place exists.
 I could not get through these interviews without Kellee and you.
-I would wholeheartedly recommend others to invest in a Bootcamp in the future.”
+I would wholeheartedly recommend others to invest in an Intervention in the future.”
 2012 ABD, History, on the job market

 The job search in the UK is very different than the US….However that said, I do think your methods and training sessions helped me read between the lines of the job description and the information that is publicly available about the dept/university.
 My research appealed to a number of colleagues outside of my own expertise, but importantly, in my letter, presentation and interview, I stayed consistently on target.
 I had a message (though I was prepared to stress an aspect more or less as needed) and I kept to that message.
 Really through editing my covering letter and CV, I was transformed into a colleague, an equal.
 My husband was rather skeptical about my working with you; but after I got my job, he owned up that he had been proved wrong!

-Your bootcamp was amazing because it curtailed a tendency of mine to get too enthusiastic or want to fill up dead air, and it opened my ears – because I felt secure in all aspects of my profile I could listen to the questions they were asking and I felt I could take a breath before speaking.
+Your Interview Intervention Session was amazing because it curtailed a tendency of mine to get too enthusiastic or want to fill up dead air, and it opened my ears – because I felt secure in all aspects of my profile I could listen to the questions they were asking and I felt I could take a breath before speaking.
 Even if their questions weren’t framed in the same way, British hiring committees want to know the same basic things as American hiring committees.
 I could translate their questions into a theme that was covered in bootcamp, go to that file in my brain, pick it up and deliver it in a succinct way.
 2013 Ph.D. who landed a position in the UK

-“I worked with Karen at each stage of the job-seeking process: from documents to interview boot camp, campus interview webinar to negotiating my offer.
+“I worked with Karen at each stage of the job-seeking process: from documents to Interview Intervention, campus interview webinar to negotiating my offer.
 I got the only job I applied for (TT, dream SLAC, in my hometown) and I haven’t even defended yet.
 In some ways, Karen’s services seem straight forward: help with documents, advice on what to say, webinars, negotiating help — but somehow, this process of working with Karen had the result of long-term intensive professional coaching… I went in a very hungry caterpillar and emerged a tenure-track butterfly.”
 2013 Ph.D. in Health Promotion, secured a TT job

 “Your website has given me so much valuable advice, especially how to stop acting like a grad student, and how to really rock both phone and in-person interviews.
 You made me aware of some self-sabatoging young female body language and speech patterns that I was able to correct.I’m a bit different from your target audience; I am a theatre artist with a terminal degree, an MFA.
 With a bit of translation for my specific work, your advice was extremely valuable.
 I was lucky to have had very hands on mentors in graduate school, but there was still a lot of specific professional academic preparation I wouldn’t have gotten if I hadn’t found your website.
 In my field, it is very difficult for recent MFA graduates to land teaching positions right out of school.
 I know that your advice gave me an edge.”
 2012 MFA, scored 2 tenure track offers.